Language Transfer

 When going on the Language Transfer website for the first time, you’re greeted with a simple welcome page that understandably tells you how good it is.

 Right from the get-go, things on Language Transfer feel a bit different.
-It doesn’t have the same polish that bigger names are able to pay for.
-Most other platforms tend to come across as very flashy in an attempt to get you to buy their product.
+It doesn’t have the same polish that big-name language programs offer.
+Most other platforms tend to come across as very flashy to get you to buy their product.

 Language Transfer, on the other hand, works on donations and is completely free.
 To date, there are nine free courses for you to try out.
 These include…

-All of the courses are aimed at beginners and the idea is to give you the basics of the language, stimulate your interest in it and get you to engage with the material so that you have all the necessary skills needed to continue learning whichever language you’ve chosen.
+All the courses are aimed at beginners and the idea is to give you the basics of the language, stimulate your interest in that language, and get you to engage with the material so that you have all the necessary skills needed to continue learning.

 I decided to try out Swahili (which I speak) and Greek (which I don’t) to see what the audio lessons are like.
 I found them to be very useful and I genuinely think you will come away with everything you need to continue your language learning on your own.